effml-postech/blog-post/content/docs/spring24/14_/_index.md

 Binarization is extreme case of quantization, which only utilizes 1 bit ({{< katex >}}b = 1{{< /katex >}}).

 ## **Motivation**
-While diffusion models achieved great success in generation tasks, its iterative nature act as a bottleneck to real-world application.
-Data must processed through heavy diffusion models for multiple steps and requires huge latency and memory footprint.
+While diffusion models achieved great success in generation tasks, its iterative nature act and huge compuation costs act as a bottleneck to real-world application.

 Quantization is one reasonable choice for the optimization of diffusion models.
 Especially when binarization is applied to weight, floating point operations can be substituted with cheap addition and memory footprint of the model can be reduced greatly.

-However binary models are hard to binarize in two aspects.
+However, models are hard to binarize in two aspects.
 One arises from perspective of representation, as binarization is extreme case of quantization which only uses 1bit to represent data.
 Naive binarization introduces severe degredation in quality of output.
 Another aspect arises from perspective of optimization.
 Training becomes unstable with binarized representation and hinders convergence of the model.

 This work tackles binarization of diffusion models by handling aformentioned two aspects.
 By introducing *Learnable Multi-basis Binarizer(LMB)* and *Low-rank representation mimicking(LRM)*, BinaryDM is able to achieve **16.0× and 27.1× reductions on FLOPs and size**.